Psifi-Solutions/csrf-sync/README.md

 <h2>Using asynchronously</h2>

-<p>csrf-sync itself will not support promises or async, <b>however</b> there is a way around this.
-If your csrf token is stored externally and needs to be retrieved asynchronously, you can register an asynchronous middleware first, which exposes the token.</p>
+<p><code>csrf-sync</code> itself will not support promises or async, <b>however</b> there is a way around this.
+If your CSRF token is stored externally and needs to be retrieved asynchronously, you can register an asynchronous middleware first, which exposes the token.</p>

 ```js
 (req, res, next) => {